RedPenguin100/ASOdesign/README.md

 3. Install miniconda
 4. Create miniconda environment
 5. Install dependencies using the miniconda environment `conda env create -f environment.yml`.
 This is not super quick but it does the job
-6. Activate the environment: `conda activatae aso_design`
+6. Activate the environment: `conda activate aso_design`
 7. "Install" the `asodesigner` package as `conda develop .`
 8. Run `pytest` from the project root.
 If it works, then the setup is done!